 We encourage everyone to share the 2021 Call for Participation with friends and colleagues throughout the information field.
 All information scholars, researchers, and practitioners are encouraged to make submissions, and affiliation with a member iSchool is not required in order to take part; all are welcome.

 Click here to create your ConfTool user account and begin the submission process.

-iConference 2020 Full Research Papers and Short Research Papers will be published in Springer’s Lecture Notes in Computer Science series and will therefore be indexed by major services such as Web of Science and Scopus.
-The posters and Visions papers will be published in the open access Illinois Digital Environment for Access to Learning and Scholarship (IDEALS).
+iConference 2021 Full Research Papers and Short Research Papers will be published in Springer’s Lecture Notes in Computer Science series and will therefore be indexed by major services such as Web of Science and Scopus.
+Posters will be published in the open access Illinois Digital Environment for Access to Learning and Scholarship (IDEALS).